chickensoft-games/GoDotNet/README.md

 ### Notifiers

 A notifier is an object which emits a signal when its value changes.
 Notifiers are similar to state machines, but they don't care about transitions.
 Any update that changes the value (determined by comparing the new value with the previous value using `Object.Equals`) will emit a signal.
+It's often convenient to use record types as the value of a Notifier.
+Like state machines, the value of a notifier can never be `null` — make sure you initialize with a valid value!

 Because notifiers check equality to determine changes, they are convenient to use with value types (like primitives and structs).
 Notifiers, like state machines, also emit a signal to announce their value as soon as they are constructed.